-8On aggregate, reported meals at school in the NSS is likely under-reporting total attendance, as the share who report any meals at school is lower than even the most pessimistic estimates of school attendance.
+&lt;sup>10On aggregate, reported meals at school in the NSS is likely under-reporting total attendance, as the share who report any meals at school is lower than even the most pessimistic estimates of school attendance.

-9In India, though flooding occasionally occurs in rural areas, more rain is essentially always better for crop yields.
+&lt;sup>11In India, though flooding occasionally occurs in rural areas, more rain is essentially always better for crop yields.
 See Jayachandran (2006), Kaur (2019) and Santangelo (2019) for more discussion of the direct relationship between rainfall and crop yields.